pawelmaslanka/NetMiddleware/README.md

 # NetMiddleware

-This is middleware between frontend the service responsible for configuration management and the service responsible for dataplane management.
+This is middleware between the frontend service responsible for configuration management and the backend service responsible for dataplane (networking) management.
 The "NetMiddleware" project is part of a larger project called "yaNOS" (yet another Networking Operating System).
+The yaNOS is Networking Operation System based on SONiC NOS.

 # Design
 ┌──────────────────┐                  ┌──────────────────┐                ┌────────────────────────┐